 - Vampires are vulnerable to holy damage, including holy wrath-branded weapons, and will be affected by Dispel Undead.
 These liabilities apply regardless of satiation level; even at Alive status, vampires retain all of these vulnerabilities.

 - Vampires can never cast Borgnjor's Revivification, Death's Door, or Necromutation.
-Nor can vampires cast the following when satiated or thirstier: Dragon Form, Ice Form, Spider Form, Statue Form, Beastly Appendage, Blade Hands, Sublimation of Blood, Cure Poison.
+Nor can vampires cast the following when thirsty or thirstier: Dragon Form, Hydra Form, Ice Form, Spider Form, Statue Form, Beastly Appendage, Blade Hands, Sublimation of Blood.

-- Vampires cannot berserk when their satiation level is satiated or lower.
+- Vampires cannot berserk when their satiation level is thirsty or lower.

 |Negative Energy Resistance||None||1||2||3|